-biodem, in Enclosure "B" - Basic Principles and Minimum Standards of Security, at the section entitled "Basic Principles and Minimum Standards of Security, at the section entitled "Basic Principles," by 3, 9, 9(g).

-p.
-2, § 9(b): "classified information shall be disseminated solely on the basis of the principle of need-to-know to individuals who have been briefed on the relevant security procedures... only security cleared individuals shall have access."
+Ibidem.
+See, inter alia, Enclosure "B" - Basic Principles and Minimum Standards of Security, at the section entitled "Basic Principles," p.
+2, § 9(b): "classified information shall be disseminated solely on the basis of the principle of need-to-know to individuals who have been briefed on the relevant security procedures... only security cleared individuals shall have access.'